How to: Sign an assembly with a strong name

 Create and sign an assembly with a strong name by using the Assembly Linker

-At the Developer Command Prompt for Visual Studio, enter the following command:
+Open Visual Studio Developer Command Prompt or Visual Studio Developer PowerShell, and enter the following command:

 al /out:<assemblyName> <moduleName> /keyfile:<keyfileName>